 Currently, Eric is on the Board of Directors for the Nonprofit Finance and Administration Roundtable, and has served on the Board of Directors for Eagle Bank, MicroBioTest, Inc., Israel Bonds and the Board of Governors and Directors of the Hebrew Home of Greater Washington.

 Not only do we have an opportunity to salute important leaders at the Salute to Association Excellence, but we have the opportunity to celebrate the valuable role that associations play in the life and prosperity of the country and its citizens.

 Our whole table had a great time.
 It’s a nice relaxed program, honoring some folks who really deserve it but sans the stuffiness that many of us have a hard time getting away from…

-network.
+It was wonderful seeing so many association professionals and being able to network.
 I was quite surprised and again honored to also receive the Publisher’s Choice Award on behalf of the American Dietetic Association.
 Being recognized by my peers with such a prestigious award was a moment I will never forget

 Cancellation Policy: If you are not able to attend for any reason, please notify us as soon as possible.
 Conference cancellations received 10 business days prior to the event are fully refundable.
 All other cancellations are non-refundable.